-IHI JU aims to lay down the foundations for the development of safer and more effective health care products or solutions that respond to unmet public health needs and that can be taken up by health care systems.
+IHI JU aims to lay the foundations for the development of safer and more effective health care products or solutions that respond to unmet public health needs and that can be taken up by health care systems.
 The goal is a more targeted intervention strategy leading to personalised treatments and improved individual health outcomes, via cost-effective and affordable health solutions.

-The research supported by IHI JU should remain at pre-competitive level and is not aiming at delivering products or services directly in health care systems or on the market.
+The research supported by IHI JU should remain at pre-competitive level and does not aim to deliver products or services directly to health care systems or the market.

 IHI JU builds on lessons learned from the IMI2 JU, with a broadened scope and with new partners and stakeholders.
-IHI JU also builds on the learnings from the health activities in the former ECSEL JU, now Key Digital Technologies Joint Undertaking (KDT JU), such as enabling electronics components and systems and establishment of pilot production lines for smart medical devices and implants involving diverse MedTech actors, which are of high relevance for future activities under IHI JU.
+IHI JU also builds on the learnings from the health activities in the former ECSEL JU, now Key Digital Technologies Joint Undertaking (KDT JU), such as enabling electronics components and systems and establishing pilot production lines for smart medical devices and implants involving diverse MedTech actors, which are of high relevance for future activities under IHI JU.

-This partnership reflects the importance of the full spectrum of health technologies, as well as the progress in convergence of health technology areas and a significantly more prominent role for digital technologies and data analytics in health research than when IMI2 JU was established.
-IHI JU will thus be responding to the recommendation of the IMI2 JU interim evaluation to "enable the active engagement of other industry sectors with the pharmaceutical industry" 1.
-A key element for linking all these industry sectors is the necessity to avail of, and share, data involving innovative digital tools to perform people-centred translational R&I for the benefit of the European people and health systems.
+IHI JU reflects the importance of the full spectrum of health technologies, as well as the progress in convergence of health technology areas and a significantly more prominent role for digital technologies and data analytics in health research than when IMI2 JU was established.
+IHI JU will thus respond to the recommendation of the IMI2 JU interim evaluation to "enable the active engagement of other industry sectors with the pharmaceutical industry" 1.
+A key element for linking all these industry sectors is the necessity to use, and share, data involving innovative digital tools to perform people-centred translational R&I for the benefit of the European people and health systems.